Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Casks.md

 Casks should only be be deprecated if at least one of the following are true:

-- the cask does not install on any of our supported macOS versions
+- the software installed by the cask cannot be run on any of our supported macOS versions
 - the cask has outstanding CVEs
 - the cask has [zero installs in the last 90 days](https://formulae.brew.sh/analytics/cask-install/90d/)
+- the software installed by the cask has been discontinued upstream

 To deprecate a cask, add a `deprecate!` call.
 This call should include a deprecation date in the ISO 8601 format and a deprecation reason: